BOYS BASKETBALL: Pershing is the team to beat….again

 Henry’s assuming command of the squad this season has been a smashing success.

-And his team's schedule was not by any means brimming with cupcakes.
+And the schedule his team faced was not one brimming with cupcakes.
 Henry’s club went toe-to-toe with the best in the mitten and came out unscathed.
 Victories against Romulus, Detroit Consortium, Harper Wood Chandler Park Academy and defending Class C state champion Flint Beecher are just a few of the impressive notches on the Doughboys’ belts.
-In the Beecher game, squaring off versus Iowa State-bound Monte Morris, Pershing rallied from 18 points down in the second half to claim the win.
+In the Beecher game, squaring off versus Iowa State-bound Monte Morris, Pershing rallied from 18 points down in the second half to claim the exciting win.

 Felder scored 22 points, dished off five assists and swiped away four steals in the game.
 Walker added 14 points for the winners.

-Next up for Pershing is a district-opener against Detroit King this week, as the Doughboys tip off their state tourney run which they’re hoping will conclude in the program’s sixth state championship, the first since Canada guided them to the 2009 crown with current Michigan State starters Keith Appling and Derrick Nix, leading the way.
+Next up for Pershing is a district-opener against Detroit King this week, as the Doughboys tip-off their state tourney slate which they’re hoping will conclude in the program’s sixth state championship, the first since Canada guided them to the 2009 crown with current Michigan State starters Keith Appling and Derrick Nix, leading the way.

 Last March, Pershing snuck past King 75-70 in the regional finals en route to the elite eight.